Staff Training in Europe - Erasmus

-Erasmus+ is an exchange programme financed by the EU and makes it possible for you as an employee of the University to receive a grant to develop your skills at another university within the Erasmus cooperation.
-Eligible countries are the 28 EU member states as well as Iceland, Lichtenstein, Norway, Macedonia and Turkey.
-There must not be a valid exchange agreement with the receiving institution.
+Erasmus+ is an exchange programme financed by the EU which enables employees at the University of Borås to receive a grant for developing skills at another university within the Erasmus cooperation.
+Eligible countries are the 28 EU member states as well as Iceland, Lichtenstein, Norway, Macedonia, and Turkey.

-Doctoral students have the same possibilities as other employees to apply for the Erasmus grant and the activities should be in connection to the possible professional future or the ongoing profession at the university.
+Doctoral students have the same possibilities as other employees to apply for an Erasmus grant, as long as the activities are connected to their future professional careers or ongoing professions at the university.

-The staff training must last at least two working days.
-University of Borås has decided to approve applications for maximum one week to enable for more staff to perform an exchange within Erasmus.
-You can of course stay abroad longer than one week but you can only receive a scholarship for one week.
+Staff training must last at least two working days.
+The University of Borås has decided to approve applications for a maximum of one week, in order to enable for more staff to go on an Erasmus exchange.
+Of course you can stay abroad longer than that, but you can only receive a grant for one week.

-Some organizations are not eligible to host a staff training activity.
+Some organisations are not eligible to host a staff training activity.
 These are:

-- All EU-institutions, see http://europa.eu/institutions/index_en.htm and also note the links on the page.
-(The offices of the political parties are eligible hosts however)
+- All EU institutions (external link), including the links on that page (however, the offices of the political parties are eligible hosts)

-- Organisations dealing with EU programmes, for example national agencies like the Swedish Council for Higher Education (to avoid conflicts of interest and/or double financing)
+- Organisations handling EU programmes, for example national agencies such as the Swedish Council for Higher Education (to avoid conflicts of interest and/or double funding)

-Do you instead want to perform an exchange as a teaching staff, you can apply for the Erasmus grant for teachers.
+If you want to go on a teaching exchange instead, you may apply for an Erasmus+ grant for teaching.